apache/beam/learning/prompts/documentation-lookup-nolinks/43_ai_llm_inference.md

 Ho can I use Apache Beam to run inference on Large Language Models (LLMs)?

 Response:
-The optimal approach for conducting inference within an Apache Beam pipeline is by leveraging the RunInference API provided by the Apache Beam SDK.
+The optimal approach for conducting inference within an Apache Beam pipeline is by leveraging the RunInference API provided by the Apache Beam Python SDK.
 This feature allows you to seamlessly incorporate ML models into your pipeline or execute remote inference calls.

-You can use the `RunInference` transform with large models as long they fit into memory.
+You can use the `RunInference` transform with large models as long as they fit into memory.

 The typical workflow for conducting inference on Large Language Models (LLMs) within an Apache Beam pipeline involves the following steps:
 1. Read the input text data from a source such as a file or a Pub/Sub topic.